Topher DiMaggio: Adult entertainment

-As a model, DiMaggio started working with Andrew Christian in 2013, and became the face of the underwear line as their "Trophy Boy".
-He was named a FleshJack Boy in 2017.

-Topher was one of the 15 models of varying ethnic backgrounds featured in Sex = Power = Freedom (2017), a photo book by Andrew Christian, who sought an inclusive and multicultural feel for the book, wanting to express the message of LGBTQ empowerment in the political sphere.

 Rape and sexual assault allegations

 In 2018, gay porn actor Tegan Zayne accused co-star DiMaggio of rape in a #MeToo post.
 Four other men came forward with their own allegations of sexual misconduct against DiMaggio, including YouTuber Bryan Hawn.

 DiMaggio denied these allegations; however, he was placed on indefinite suspension by Andrew Christian, while FleshJack dissolved its relationship with him.

 A year later in 2019, he made his comeback in porn with a scene for Treasure Island Media.

+Modeling and other media

+As a model, Topher started working with Andrew Christian in 2013, and became the face of the underwear line as their "Trophy Boy".
+He was one of the 15 models of varying ethnic backgrounds featured in Sex = Power = Freedom (2017), a photo book by Andrew Christian, who sought an inclusive and multicultural feel for the book, wanting to express the message of LGBTQ empowerment in the political sphere.